turbinenreiter/MicroPythonSmallSats/text/Background.md

 A language's expressiveness is influenced by its number of keywords.
 More keywords enable it to provide more specialized functionality, eliminating the need to specialize by combining keywords.
 In this context, more keywords reduce complexity, which directly conflicts with the criterion of language simplicity.
 Like we did in the LOC section before, we again can trace this issue back to the issue of implicity versus explicity and expressiveness.
 Ultimately, a larger number of specialized keywords decrease complexity by implicity, while a smaller number of more orthogonal keywords increase readability by demanding explicity.

-CC allows to judge a program's logical complexity, a comparison across languages can indicate expressiveness.
+\\gls{CC} allows to judge a program's logical complexity, a comparison across languages can indicate expressiveness.
 The impact on usability has to be carefully weighed against the other criteria, acknowledging the present target conflicts.
-There is no direct link between the CC and a language's usability.
+There is no direct link between the \\gls{CC} and a language's usability.

 \\ \\